OliverNichols/pet-clinic/README.md

 **Steps**

-Once all dependencies are installed a, and then the following steps are followed:
+Once all dependencies are installed, the following steps are followed:

 1. Testing: runs unit tests on the application via a headless version of karma so that the tests are automated and displayed in the build terminal.
 2. Build + Push: front-end application is built into an image via Docker and pushed to a secure private Nexus repository.